Brenn Hill

 Floyd is the 2016, 2017, and 2021 International Music Association’s Male Poet of the Year.
 His most recent CD, “Horse Tales and Cow Trails” also won the IWMA’s 2021 Cowboy Poetry CD of the Year.
 Most of his original poetry is written about his observations while working on the ranch.
 For more information go to: www.floydbeardcowboy.com or email him at febeard@yahoo.com.

-Valerie is a rancher’s wife, teacher, writer, crew cook, quilter, and reader.
 She and her husband, Cowboy Poet Floyd Beard, live in Southeast Colorado and run cattle with their daughter and son-in-law.
 They keep a few Border Collies around to stay humble.
-Valerie released a CD this year, “No Better Life” that debuted with the International Western Music Association in the #1 spot.
-She also was a top five finalist for IWMA Female Poet of the Year in 2019 and 2021.
+Valerie released a CD in 2022, “No Better Life,” that debuted with the International Western Music Association in the #1 spot.
+She was a top five finalist for IWMA Female Poet of the Year in 2019 and 2021 and won Female Poet of the Year in 2022.
 For more information go to: www.valeriebeard.com

 Nona Kelley Carver